Campaign Synopsis

 Brewer believes that when the city collects more tax revenue than expected, the surplus should be returned to residents rather than used to expand government spending.
 His campaign calls for lowering property taxes and giving back excess revenue to the taxpayers who earned it.

-As part of his commitment to accountability, Brewer has signed a District 6 Taxpayer Contract, pledging that he will never vote to raise taxes or city rates if elected.
-If he does then he won’t seek reelection.
+As part of his commitment to accountability, Brewer has signed a District 6 Taxpayer Contract, pledging that he will never vote for a tax or rate increase if elected.
+If he violates his promise he will not seek re-election.

 Brewer has also made a personal pledge regarding compensation.
 If voters approve the proposed council pay raise and he is elected, he will honor the previous council salary and donate half of his council pay each month to Meals on Wheels of Tarrant County to support seniors in the community.

-Brewer’s campaign is built around four key priorities:
+Brewer’s campaign is built around several key priorities:

 Fiscal Responsibility